top of page

 Lori Waibel

-Lori Waibel joined CCAPL in 2024.
-She is a retired registered nurse and spent her career mostly working in outpatient settings or the emergency room.
+Lori joined the CCAPL in 2024.
+She is a retired registered nurse who spent her career mostly working in outpatient settings or the emergency room.
 She was born in California but moved to Ohio as a young child.
-She graduated from Massillon Perry High School and went to nursing school at St Luke’s Hospital in Cleveland, Ohio.
+She graduated from Massillon Perry High School and went to nursing school at St. Luke's Hospital in Cleveland, Ohio.

-Lori has two grown children, two stepsons and six grandchildren.
-She enjoys spending time with her family and traveling to visit those who live at a distance.
+She has two grown children, two stepsons, and six grandchildren.
+She enjoys spending time with family and traveling to visit those who live at a distance.
 She has a special love for dogs and cats of all shapes and sizes.
-She wants to help get the shelter open and help the animals of Carroll County.
-At present she has one cat.
+She wants to help get the shelter open and operating to help the animals of Carroll County.
+At present, she shares her home with her cat, Mosey.

 bottom of page